aws/karpenter-provider-aws/website/content/en/preview/reference/metrics.md

 Amount of time required for a replacement nodeclaim to become initialized.

 ### `karpenter_disruption_queue_failures_total`
-The number of times that Karpenter failed to launch a replacement node for disruption.
+The number of times that an enqueued disruption decision failed.
 Labeled by disruption method.

-### `karpenter_disruption_queue_depth`
-The number of commands currently being waited on in the disruption orchestration queue.

 ### `karpenter_disruption_pods_disrupted_total`
 Total number of reschedulable pods disrupted on nodes.
 Labeled by NodePool, disruption action, method, and consolidation type.